Wizards fall in closing seconds again, this time to lowly Rockets

 The other oddity was that Washington trailed Houston — young, disorganized, last in the Western Conference Houston — in the fourth quarter.
-The Wizards are expected to get guards Spencer Dinwiddie and Aaron Holiday back soon after the pair cleared the league’s coronavirus protocols Wednesday, but for one more game they were tasked with coming up with a victory while significantly shorthanded.
+The Wizards are expected to get guards Spencer Dinwiddie and Aaron Holiday back soon after the pair cleared the NBA’s coronavirus protocols Wednesday, but for one more game they were tasked with coming up with a victory while significantly shorthanded.

 They came close.
 But for the second game in five days, the Wizards were undone by a game-sealing three in the dying moments and lost, 114-111.